acidburn0zzz/nolith-release-tools/doc/pro-tips.md

 [leave a note]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/2530#note_3332148
 [100% fool-proof]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/2530#note_3347972

-## Update the Regression Issue

-The [regressions issue](rake-tasks.md#regression_issueversion) is your overview of the regressions issues that are still not addressed in the current version.
-After each new version (RC, stable or patches), you should delete the notes for regressions that are fixed and released.

 ## Use a clipboard history or text expander app

-So now that you're constantly [adding notes to yourself] and [updating regression notes], you might find yourself typing the same things over and over.
+So now that you're constantly [adding notes to yourself], you might find yourself typing the same things over and over.
 Unacceptable!

 > I use the [Clipboard History and Snippets](https://www.alfredapp.com/help/features/clipboard/)
 > feature from Alfred on OS X so that adding something like "Picked into